 Disclaimer: This article was originally published on January 27, 2020.
-It is being reshared in honor of Kobe Bryant's birthday on August 23.
+It is being reshared in honor of Kobe Bryant's passing on January 26, 2022.

 In 2015, I was on top of a parking garage when I got the phone call that changed the trajectory of my career.
 I was aware that I'd have the opportunity to interview Kobe Bryant later that day, but that was hours away.
 I went to the grocery store to buy items I didn't need to calm my nerves.
 I was searching for my own Mamba mentality at the salad bar — then the phone rang.

 The voice on the other end was a representative from Nike.
 He had a simple message to deliver: "Kobe's schedule shifted.
 Can you come now?"
 He wasn't asking, he was telling.

 It felt like the entire parking structure was shaking underneath my feet.
 I quickly threw my bags in the car and headed home to retrieve a notebook full of questions that felt more like fan fiction than Walter Cronkite.

 Bryant had fielded every type of question since he came into the league as a teenager, and I was searching for something that didn't feel like a rehash of older interviews.
 In reality, I just wanted to make it through without embarrassing myself — surely a feeling that hundreds of NBA players felt when they tried to check the 18-time All-Star.

 When I arrived at Milk Studios in Los Angeles for the cover shoot of Highsnobiety magazine issue 10, it was already buzzing.
 There was a moment, however, when everything just seemed to stop.
 One by one, everyone became aware of Bryant's presence.